vytjak/HAeso.lt/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [licence.md](LICENSE.md) file for details

 ## Acknowledgments

-Inspiration, code snippets, etc.
 *
 *
 *